feature-image

 How does Team USA compensation compare to WNBA salaries?

 Obviously, representing the national team will never be as financially rewarding as playing in the WNBA.
-But at the end of the day, it is never about the money when it comes to representing your national team.
+However, representing your national team is not solely about financial gain.
 It’s about the pride you feel when you step on the court donning your country’s colors.

 Because of that, the financial gap between national team appearances and WNBA salaries remains significant.

-This figure is only expected to rise if a new CBA is reached between the players and the WNBA.
-Right now, there’s already an offer on the table that could see players earning max contracts worth over $1 million, with the league also looking at an average salary of around $540,000.
+Only a new CBA between the players and the WNBA could lead to an increase in this figure.
+Currently, an offer exists for players to earn maximum contracts exceeding $1 million, while the league is considering an average salary of approximately $540,000.
 If that happens, you can only imagine how much bigger the financial gap between WNBA salaries and national team compensation will become.

 This just shows the huge gap between playing for the national team and playing in the WNBA.
-But like we said earlier, representing your country will never be about the money.
+But as we said earlier, representing your country will never be about the money.